dotnet/docs-maui/docs/platform-integration/storage/file-system-helpers.md

 ---
 title: "File system helpers"
-description: "Learn how to use the .NET MAUI FileSystem class in the Microsoft.Maui.Storage namespace.
-This class contains helper methods that access the application's cache and data directories, and helps open files in the app package." ms.date: 07/14/2022
+description: "Learn how to use the .NET MAUI IFileSystem interface in the Microsoft.Maui.Storage namespace.
+This interface contains helper methods that access the application's cache and data directories, and helps open files in the app package." ms.date: 09/02/2022
 no-loc: ["Microsoft.Maui", "Microsoft.Maui.Storage", "FileSystem"]
 ---

 # File system helpers

 This article describes how you can use the .NET Multi-platform App UI (.NET MAUI) `IFileSystem` interface.
 This interface provides helper methods that access the app's cache and data directories, and helps access files in the app package.
-The `IFileSystem` interface is exposed through the `FileSystem.Current` property.

-The `FileSystem` and `IFileSystem` types are available in the `Microsoft.Maui.Storage` namespace.
+The default implementation of the `IFileSystem` interface is available through the `FileSystem.Current` property.
+Both the `IFileSystem` interface and `FileSystem` class are contained in the `Microsoft.Maui.Storage` namespace.

 ## Using file system helpers